AhmedUZaki/INSTANT-AI/Track 1_ Python for Data science/Session 11/README.md

     - The word "micro" in "**microservices**" just confirms the idea *to make these web services as small as possible*.
 If you need a more complex service, it is usually better to create a new service that depends on one or more others.

 - #### AI Pipeline:

   - Verify (If we really needs AI)
   - Data Collection (Data Gathering, Data Acquiring)
   - Data Preprocessing
   - Feature Engineering
-  - Model Selection (Machine learning = Advanced statistics = Data modeling)
+  - Model Selection (Machine learning : Advanced statistics, Data modeling)
   - Fitting
   - Training
   - Testing
   - Save model
   - Documentation
-  - Integration
+  - Integration (Connecting the model to the system)
   - Monitoring
   - Maintenance

 -
--

 ### Tasks:

-1. Read file and list each name, phone number and email separately in lists.
+- Read file and list each name, phone number and email separately in lists.

 ### Solution: